Subah of Lahore: Steel manufacturing

 Lahore was also a major centre of production of seamless steel, especially the famous Wootz steel.
-In 17th century, a celestial globe was made by Diya’ ad-din Muhammad in Lahore, 1668.
+In the 17th century, a celestial globe was made by Diya’ ad-din Muhammad in Lahore, 1668.
 The globe itself was manufactured in one piece, so as to be seamless.
 This complicated process was, if not invented, then certainly perfected, in the Lahore workshop Diya’ ad-din Muhammad worked in.
 About twenty such globes were produced in Lahore during the Mughal Empire.

 Architecture

 The Lahore Subah, particularly the city of Lahore, has large number of Mughal Era monuments.
 Lahore's prosperity and central position has yielded more Mughal-era monuments in Lahore than either Delhi or Agra.
 Lahore reached its cultural zenith during this period, with dozens of mosques, tombs, shrines, and urban infrastructure developed during this period.
 Emperor Jahangir chose to be buried in Lahore, and his tomb was built in Lahore's Shahdara Bagh suburb in 1637 by his wife Nur Jahan, whose tomb is also nearby.
 His son, Shah Jahan reigned between 1628 and 1658 and was born in Lahore in 1592.
 He renovated large portions of the Lahore Fort with luxurious white marble and erected the iconic Naulakha Pavilion in 1633.
 Shah Jahan lavished Lahore with some of its most celebrated and iconic monuments, such as the Shahi Hammam in 1635, and both the Shalimar Gardens and the extravagantly decorated Wazir Khan Mosque in 1641.
 The largest of Lahore's Mughal monuments was raised during reign of emperor Aurangzeb, the Badshahi Mosque in 1673, as well as the iconic Alamgiri gate of the Lahore Fort in 1674.